CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 Attributing the speed of a developer to that developer alone is a myth.
 Put a very fast developer into a slow codebase, and they’ll code slow.
 The only time these two factors meet is a fast developer in a codebase and an environment they can excel in.
-The biggest form factor available to coders is the codebase they work in.
+The biggest speed boost available to coders is the codebase they work in.
 Having a codebase that is well maintained and easy to make changes is a worthwhile pursuit.
 It allows for everyone working in it to work faster despite their current ability level.